ConnorDonegan/geostan/README.md

   - **Custom spatial models** Tools for building custom spatial models in Stan.

-For public health research, complements the [`surveil`](https://connordonegan.github.io/surveil/) R package for time series analysis of public health surveillance data.
+For public health research, geostan complements the [surveil](https://connordonegan.github.io/surveil/) R package for the study of time trends in disease incidence or mortality data.

 ## Installation